-If you live in an older home with an antique skeleton key, also known as a Big and Barrel key, you know there’s something almost enchanting about those charming antique locks.
+If you live in an older home with an antique skeleton key, also known as a bit and barrel key, you know there’s something almost enchanting about those charming antique locks.
 Skeleton keys are pretty enough that they’re often made into jewelry and decor, and yet they’ve served a practical purpose for more than a century.

 These antique master keys can typically open every lock in a home.
 They’re most commonly found in Sears Craftsman and Victorian homes as well as any home that’s close to a century or more in age.
 If you’ve lost your skeleton key, don’t worry about having to replace all of your home’s fantastic antique doors or locks.
 Here’s how our team at Minneapolis Lock and Key can help you solve your skeleton key problem.

 Antique Keys, If You Please